AI-powered chatbots are the craze. But is the chatbot powering your customer communication really powered by AI? Here’s how you can find out.

 Let’s start off with the big disclaimer: Any AI product is only as powerful as the model that powers it.
 AI-powered chatbot comes to the next level of automation.

-Like we mentioned earlier, there’s a lot of eye-catching headlines in the world.
-But in (an admittedly oversimplified) reality, terms like AI, ML, Predictive Analysis and Neural Networks are just variations of the same core ideology that’s existed since the 1950s
+As we mentioned earlier, there are a lot of eye-catching headlines in the world.
+But in (an admittedly oversimplified) reality, terms like AI, ML, Predictive Analysis and Neural Networks are just variations of the same core ideology that’s existed since the 1950s.

 The “AI” that most people throw around in conversation today is less about an all-purpose assistant – but more about number-crunching math.